Simcocks Private Client department has built up an enviable reputation due to its expertise and experience.

 We have also produced a guide on Isle of Man Wills and compiled a questionnaire to help cover some of the issues that arise when preparing Manx Wills.

-Our probate service covers all aspects of probate and the administration of estates.
+Our Isle of Man probate service covers all aspects of probate and the administration of estates.
 The team has excellent local contacts and can deal with the complex matters arising from administering an estate, collecting assets and paying liabilities as well as dealing with the courts.

 Our lawyers have a proven track record in working effectively with offshore clients who need to implement estate planning and have considerable experience with the administration of international estates that hold multi-jurisdictional assets.